awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-apigateway-dynamodb/README.md

 ## Overview
 This AWS Solutions Construct implements an Amazon API Gateway REST API connected to Amazon DynamoDB table.

-Here is a minimal deployable pattern definition in
+Here is a minimal deployable pattern definition in:

-Typescript:
+Typescript
 ``` typescript
 import { Construct } from 'constructs';
 import { Stack, StackProps } from 'aws-cdk-lib';